Avionics displays and processing units for Zeppelin NT airships to be provided by Barco

 KORTRIJK, Belgium, 12 Oct.
 2011.
 Airship designers at Zeppelin Luftschifftechnik GmbH (ZLT) in Friedrichshafen, Germany, needed engine indicating and crew alerting system (EICAS) displays and processing units for three Zeppelin NT lighter-than-air inflatable airships.
 They found their solution from Barco NV in Kortrijk, Belgium.
 Barco will provide ZLT with the Barco CHDD-268 cockpit head down display, which has sunlight-readable AMLCD and LED backlight technology, and the PU-2000 multi-capability processing unit.
 The Zeppelin NT is a class of semi-rigid airships for passenger pleasure rides, aerial advertising, photography and television at major events, and research missions for environmental observations and troposphere research.
 The Zeppelin NT can stay aloft for as long as 24 hours.

-The Barco EICAS display will indicate airship data, such as fuel status, water ballast, and parameter limits.
-The display can add and remove information indicated on the screen, and make adjustments to key parameters, such as fuel quantity and water ballast.
+The Barco EICAS display will indicate airship data such as fuel status, water ballast, and parameter limits.
+The display can add and remove information indicated on the screen, and make adjustments to key parameters like fuel quantity and water ballast.